$24.72-$30.62 hourly / $4,284.76-$5,308.08 monthly / $51,417.12-$63,696.96 annual

 Participates in the design and writing of bulletins, brochures, news releases, and other materials to publicize or provide information on college programs and services.

-Prepares and processes operational documents related to budgeting, purchasing, personnel, payroll, contracts, and other administrative activities including inputting and reconciling invoices, purchase orders, and contracts and processing budget transfers and reimbursements.
+Prepares and processes operational documents related to budgeting, purchasing, personnel, payroll, contracts, and other administrative activities including inputting and reconciling invoices, purchase orders, and contracts and processing budget transfers and reimbursements in compliance with established District policies and procedures and subject to approval by fiscal office administrators.

-Monitors and verifies the accuracy of budget expenditures; reviews records and source documents to identify discrepancies and determine corrective entries to account balances; assists in the preparation of the annual budget of assigned program.
+Monitors and verifies the accuracy of budget expenditures; reviews records and source documents to identify discrepancies and determine corrective entries to account balances that meet established compliance standards and are subject to approval by fiscal office administrators; assists in the preparation of the annual budget of assigned program.

-Classifies accounting transactions and records account entries and maintains, reconciles, and closes accounts associated with program budget.
+Classifies accounting transactions and records account entries and maintains, reconciles, and closes accounts associated with program budget that meet established compliance standards and are subject to approval by fiscal office administrators.

 Answers inquiries from administrators, faculty, vendors, and students regarding encumbrances, expenditures, account balances, and accounting procedures and policies.

-Assists in the selection, orientation, and training of program staff.
+Assists in the selection, orientation, and training of clerical program staff.

 Assists in the maintenance of program participants’ files and records.